 Choosing the Best 22LR Scope Possible

-When shopping for a 22LR scope, I recommend looking for the best rimfire scope you can find within your price range.
+I recommend looking for the best rimfire scope you can find within your price range.
 These scopes will pair well with rifles that fire rimfire ammunition.

 Rimfire Scopes vs Centerfire